garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 ### Mating
 Just like in real life, in order to pass down traits to the next generation, individuals must reproduce.
 For our puzzle, I'll be using [two-point crossover](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)#Two-point_crossover).
-This involves selecting two points on the "gene sequnce" and then switching the middle sections between the selected individuals.
+This involves selecting two points on the "gene sequence" and then switching the middle sections between the selected individuals.
 In the puzzle, it may look something like this:
-`SERSPATGLINESERS`
+`SERS``PATGLIN``ESERS`
-`ERTSRGUJOSACELPS`
+`ERTS``RGUJOSA``CELPS`

-`SERSRGUJOSAESERS`
+`SERS``RGUJOSA``ESERS`
-`ERTSPATGLINCELPS`
+`ERTS``PATGLIN``CELPS`
 ![crossover_picture](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/TwoPointCrossover.svg/226px-TwoPointCrossover.svg.png)[^crossoverpic]

 #### Mutation
-Random mutations are responsible for
+Random mutations of the genome are the mechanism for natural selection to

 ![finches]({{ site.baseurl }}/img/Finchadaptiveradiation.png)[^birdimg]